stackprecision/stackprecision/README.md

 ## Hi, I'm Prathamesh Kulkarni 👋

-I am a passionate frontend developer with expertise in React and SASS.
+I am a passionate full-stack developer with expertise in React and SASS.
 I love crafting user-friendly and visually appealing web applications.
 My goal is to create engaging digital experiences that leave a lasting impression.

 ### Skills